justaprog/traffic-data-analysis/README.md

 ## Setup
 There need to be a file named .env in rootfolder to set up enviroment variables.
 ### Database Connection
-To connect to the postgreSQL database, .env need to contain \
+To connect to the postgreSQL database, .env need to contain: \
 "
+DATABASE_URL  \
 DB_HOST=YOURHOST \
 DB_NAME=YOURNAME \
 DB_USER=YOURUSER \